JeffreyLuo333/ElectronicErhu/README.md

 <img src="images/FrontView.jpg" width="400" height="300"> <img src="images/BackView.jpg" width="400" height="300">

 ## 1. Project context
-In a futuristic orchestra, how can autonomous musical machines grasp the nuances and emotions of human performance, instead of yielding uniform sounds that lack a personal touch??
-How can such musical machines harmoniously accompany human musicians and evoke authentic emotional connections with audiences, avoiding perceptions of cold technological showmanship?
+In a futuristic orchestra, how can autonomous musical machines grasp the __nuances and emotions__ of human performance, instead of yielding uniform sounds that lack a personal touch??
+How can such musical machines harmoniously __accompany human musicians__ and evoke authentic __emotional connections__ with audiences, avoiding perceptions of __cold technological showmanship__?

-Our exploration into the technologies for a human-machine orchestra begins with a foundational step: crafting an electronic instrument that is programmable so that it can be trained for nuanced performance.
+Our exploration into the technologies for a __human-machine orchestra__ begins with a foundational step: crafting an electronic instrument that is programmable so that it can be __trained for nuanced performance__.
 This instrument will lay the groundwork for future exploration into advanced autonomous control within our forthcoming projects.

-This ultimate goal is not just about technical synchronization but capturing the essence of musical empathy, enabling a seamless and emotive interplay between silicon and soul.
+This ultimate goal is not just about technical synchronization but capturing the essence of musical empathy, enabling a seamless and emotive __interplay between silicon and soul__.

 This repository contains files and guidelines associated with this project.
 Please feel free to utilize them.